VFPX/HelpFile/README.md

 	- All pages: VFPX URL links updated to GitHub in footers
 	- VFPX Page: URL links updated to GitHub
 	- VFPX Inno Setup script: URL links updated to GitHub
+	- Inno Setup files

 ----------

 * June 12, 2014 Version 1.07
 	- All pages:
 		- Removed: Javascript about Language management
-		- Page Footer: mention "Enable Javascript for use this Help file" in red, if Javascript isn't enabled.
+		- Page Footer: mention "Enable Javascript for use this Help file" in red, if Javascript isn't enabled
 	- Added in aLink Keywords:
 		- ADD OBJECT to "DEFINE CLASS Command - ADD OBJECT Clause"
 		- IMPLEMENTS to "DEFINE CLASS Command - IMPLEMENTS Clause"